Pyrdacor/Ambermoon/FileSpecs/Characters.md

 Bit | Property
 ----|----
-0 | Immune to attack without element (misses everytime) 1 | Immune to attack with ghost element (misses everytime) 2 | Immune to attack with undead element (misses everytime) 3 | tbd
+0 | Immune to attack without element (misses everytime) 1 | Unused for now
-4 | Immune to attack with earth element (misses everytime) 5 | Immune to attack with wind element (misses everytime) 6 | Immune to attack with fire element (misses everytime)
+2 | Immune to attack with ghost element (misses everytime) 3 | Immune to attack with undead element (misses everytime) 4 | Immune to attack with earth element (misses everytime) 5 | Immune to attack with wind element (misses everytime) 6 | Immune to attack with fire element (misses everytime)